 MISSION & VISION

-The mission of The Boon Project for Young Adults Fighting Cancer is to support young adult cancer fighters and their unique needs through providing resources and creating a cooperative cancer fighting culture that works to heal the whole patient.
+The Boon Project exists to combat the increased rates of isolation and depression in young adult cancer fighters and survivors, as well as to equip them with resources in their fight to help increase survival rates.
+The mission of the organization is to support young adult cancer fighters and their unique needs, through providing beneficial programs and creating a cooperative cancer fighting culture that works to heal the whole patient.

 Background and Vision: